Antonio Ranieri: Later years

 Forty years after Leopardi's death, Ranieri published the work that consecrated his fame to this day, Sette anni di sodalizio con Giacomo Leopardi (1880), a memoir followed by bitter controversies over the author's self-congratulation, the overabundance of details unfavorable to the poet's memory and the absence of reflections on his intellectual greatness.
 However, though inaccurate and inappropriate in some descriptions, he offered a testimony of the biographical events of the two friends.

+In 1860, he returned to politics, taking an active part among the patriots who went to Salerno to invite the Freemason Giuseppe Garibaldi to enter Naples.

 In 1861, Ranieri was elected as a Member of the Parliament of the Kingdom of Italy, being repeatedly confirmed until 1881.
 On 16 November 1882, he became a Senator of the Kingdom of Italy.
 He died in Portici (Naples) on 4 January 1888.